mkrause/imgcloud/server/README.md

 ## Running an imgCloud server

-After the downloading the source, run `npm install` in the this (`server`) directory to download all node modules.
+After the downloading the source, run `npm install` in this (`server`) directory to download all node modules.

 To run the application, simply use: